karguello90/Horiseon-Challenge/README.md

 My page is distinct in that it has had alt tags added, broken links have been fixed, and identifiable tags have been added throughout the HTML.

+The deployed page can be found here: https://karguello90.github.io/horiseon-challenge/

 [![Console-screentshot.png](https://i.postimg.cc/W4DQf4Qh/Console-screentshot.png)](https://postimg.cc/KK2q1mc2)